Young Man Kang: Career

 Between 2000 and 2010, Kang directed five feature films.
 His feature debut, Cupid's Mistake, was made with a budget of US$980 and held screenings in Los Angeles and New York City.
 Cupid's Mistake's low budget earned Kang a Guinness World Records award for the lowest film budget on record.

 In 2013, Kang premiered the documentary Innocence Abandoned: Street Kids of Haiti at the Monaco Charity Film Festival.

 Kang created the animated web drama Kimchi Warrior in 2009 to help promote kimchi and taekwondo in entertainment.
 The animation uses a mix of 2D animation with Flash, Photoshop, and After Effects and includes a character designed by Christopher Nadolski.
 Kimchi Warrior won several awards at the Los Angeles Web Series Festival including Best Animation and Best Score.

 In 2019, Kang released the web series Lotte Haus with the support of the Wetzlar Lotte House in Germany and the Lotte World Tower in Seoul, South Korea.
 Lotte House is based on Johann Wolfgang von Goethe’s first novel, “The Sorrows of Young Werther”.
 Lotte Haus won the award for Best Branded Series at the British Web Awards in 2020 as well as several others at various festivals.

 Kang's production company, YMK Films, is located in Los Angeles, California.

 Seoul Webfest

-Kang founded Seoul Webfest (formerly known as Kweb Fest) in July 2015.
+Kang founded Seoul Webfest (formerly known as KWebFest) in July 2015.
 It takes place yearly in South Korea and is the first web series festival in Korea & Northeast Asia.
 The event was created as a result of the popularity of web series in Korea.
 Each year, Seoul Webfest chooses between 100 and 150 web series to screen and offers 30 to 40 awards.
 Additionally, the festival features panels, question and answer sessions, technology exhibitions, and tours.

 The event was formally sponsored by the South Korean Ministry of Culture, Sports and Tourism.